The Law of Sines

 Example: Calculate angle R

 The first thing to notice is that this triangle has different labels: PQR instead of ABC.
-But that's not a problem.
+But that's OK.
 We just use P,Q and R instead of A, B and C in The Law of Sines.

 But wait!
 There's another angle that also has a sine equal to 0.9215...